-Whatever fabric you choose it should drape nicely across your hand and most importantly it should feel good.
-No matter what anyone tells you about quality or Super count, the fabric has to feel good to you and you alone.
+It is important to remember that whatever fabric you choose it should drape nicely across your hand and most importantly it should feel good.
+No matter what anyone tells you about quality or Super count, the fabric has to feel good and durable to you and you alone.
 Custom suits and clothing are about personal style and this is something that you must remember throughout the process.